raj23689/Nvchad_conf/README.md

 # What is this shit?

-This a custom configuration fo NvChad.
+This a custom configuration for NvChad.
 Contains settings for required Lsps, and all.

 # Installation